 \subsection{DL Advocate algorithm}

 The algorithm is formed of two main parts, as shown schematically in Fig.~\ref{fig:architecture}.
-The first is a fully connected neural network which reassembles a multi-classification algorithm.
-The input are a set of features $x$ whereas the output $h_j$ is a classification score for each channel.
+The first is a fully connected neural network which resembles a multi-classification algorithm.
+The inputs are a set of features $x$ whereas the output $h_j$ is a classification score for each decay hypothesis.
 The last layer of the NN is normalised with a softmax activation function which enforce $h_j(x) \geq 0$ and $\sum_j h_j(x) = 1$.
-Details on the technical implementation of the neural network are given in App.~\ref{app:NN}.
+Details on the technical implementation of the neural network are given in App.~\ref{app:algorithm}.